Energizing Foods for Lupus

-- Sweet potatoes: It might be their low glycemic level (less than white potatoes), which means the body burns their energy slow and steady rather than getting a momentary boost, but I am convinced that I have more energy if I keep these in my diet a few days per week.
+- Sweet potatoes: It might be their low glycemic level (less than white potatoes), which means the body burns its energy slowly and steadily rather than getting a momentary boost, but I am convinced that I have more energy if I keep these in my diet a few days per week.
 Try baking them like a regular potato or peel and slice into strips like fries.

 - Rice and veggies: I steam fresh yellow squash, zucchini and broccoli and serve them over rice that I season with a touch of curry and turmeric.
 Turmeric is considered a powerful natural anti-inflammatory, so I try to incorporate it into my cooking.
 The combination of rice with veggies increases my energy.
 Broccoli has energy-boosting antioxidants and is believed to calm nerves and promote sleep, which helps with energy the next day.

 - Eggs: Yes, simple as it sounds, a couple of eggs have the protein I need and none of the bad things I will find at the drive-thru window.
 I boil them and they, along with some organic sweet potato chips, serve as a healthy and quick lunch.